Taking Care of YOU is Caring for YOUR FAMILY

 Miss your friends?
 Miss your partner?
 Yes, miss your partner.
 Even if you have been together in the same space for months you may have felt like two ships passing in the night, physically close but never connecting.
 How, after so long do you reconnect?
 Is it possible to rekindle meaningful conversations or simply hang out for fun?

 In the first pocket of predictability, Lynn and I encouraged you to rise in the morning before the children to savor a few minutes of “me” time, before meeting the needs of your children.
-Now, in this tenth and final pocket of predictability we encourage you to end your day, nurturing the most important adult relationships in your life.
+Now, in this tenth and final pocket of predictability we encourage you to end your day, nurturing the most important adult relationships in your life. ("Pockets of Predictability" is a category on our initial blog page.
+Search by Category and you will find all 10 blogs there.)

 If you have been following the pockets of predictability your children are now peacefully going to bed at a reasonable hour.
 Yes, you are probably tired, you have been working hard, but you are not feeling completely exhausted because you have created those pockets throughout the day to re-charge and calm.